siamsplash5/SolveTracker/README.md

+# SolveTracker

-SolveTracker is a web application designed to help users track their competitive programming progress.
-Built using Onion Architecture, this application provides a clean and maintainable codebase, making it easy to scale and extend.
-Users can monitor their performance across various competitive programming platforms, providing valuable insights into their coding journey.
+**SolveTracker** is a web application designed to help users track their competitive programming progress.

+## Features
+- Track daily solves via logging system.
+- Monitor your performance across various competitive programming platforms.
+- Gain valuable insights into your coding journey.
+- Built using **Onion Architecture** for a clean, maintainable, and scalable codebase.

+## Technologies Used
+- **Onion Architecture**
+- .NET Core, Razor Syntax